-Don’t mess with this mama bear: Grazer easily wins popular Fat Bear Contest at Alaska national park
+Don’t mess with this mama bear: Grazer easily wins Fat Bear contest

-ANCHORAGE, Alaska (AP) — When it comes to packing on the pounds to survive an Alaska winter, this year’s undisputed champ is Grazer.
+ANCHORAGE — When it comes to packing on the pounds to survive an Alaska winter, this year’s undisputed champ is Grazer.

 Grazer, also known as Bear 128 to the fans of Fat Bear Week at Alaska’s Katmai National Park and Preserve, won this year’s contest, handily defeating Chunk 108,321 to 23,134 in the finals.